 Walk past Kensington High Street Tube Station and continue straight until you see the corner of Hyde Park.
 On your right you’ll see Palace Gate road, take this street which then turns into Gloucester Road.

 Kynance Mews will be on your left a few streets down.
-These Mews are particularly popular on Instagram during the Autumn due to the low hanging red Vines and popular in Spring due to the purple Wisteria so take a walk a long this street and then come back on yourself back to Gloucester Road.
+These Mews are the most instagrammable places in London, particularly during Autumn due to the low hanging red Vines and popular in Spring due to the purple Wisteria so take a walk along this street and then come back on yourself back to Gloucester Road.

 If you’re looking for hotels in Kensington, I would recommend checking Booking.com for hotel options.